Skip to Content

 Wichita falls is one of the man-made waterfalls of Texas located inside Lucy Park and has a 55-foot drop.

-There is a walking path and stairs along the falls so that you can get on top of it and admire the beauty of the place.
+There is a walking path and stairs along the falls so I could get on top of it and admire the beauty of the place.

 The building is called a multilevel cascade.
 It was built in 1987 on the south side of the Wichita River.
-You can see it from I-44 highway.
+I could see it from I-44 highway.

 The falls are located inside a public recreation area with a beautiful trail that is 1.8 miles long.

-You will find a pagoda near the waterfall, some playground equipment shaped like dinosaurs, and lots of trees.
+I liked a lot the pagoda near the waterfall, the playground equipment shaped like dinosaurs, and the fact that there are a lots of trees.

 Many people choose this place for their wedding because it is so beautiful.